EnzoBnl/enzobnl/pl.md

 # General
 ## Idiomatic coding
-A code snippet is said *idiomatic* if it is written the way the language is intended to be used.
-Idiomatic
+A code snippet is said *idiomatic* if it uses its programming language the way the language is intended to be used.
+Idiomatic programming ensures:
+-  a certain level of performance
+- readability for the rest of the community: idiom

 # Java
 ## Java 8: Interfaces
 We will take the following interface as an example for this section: (java8)